 About the author :

-Interested in off-road vehicles about age of 10, Jean-Marc Maclou sought documentation from Companies.
+Interested by off-road vehicles about age of 10, Jean-Marc Maclou sought documentation from Companies.
 At the beginning, his father wrote the letters.
 He collected all his life photos and articles of magazines and books for his growing collection.
 Long after, in the 80s, he took many pictures of vehicles in the exhibitions.
 But in the late 90s, the best invention of the 20th Century, Internet, greatly extended the scope of research and knowledge to the whole world.

 The author worked at Renault Agriculture.
 Now retired, he lives near Paris.